dflemstr/prost-simple-rpc/README.md

 the schema language.
 You have to supply your own underlying transport mechanism, for example WebSockets, UNIX pipes, HTTP, etc.

+## TODO

+This library is quite complete but there are still a few things I would like to fix before a "1.0":

+  - [ ] Use unboxed futures in generated client code.
+  - [ ] Use unboxed futures in generated server code.
+  - [ ] Try to support execution errors that don't implement `failure::Fail`.

 ## Usage

 For the complete example, see the [example](./example) directory.